The Proof

 |---|---|---|

 Industry validation is blocking: you cannot proceed with an invalid industry.
-Brand recognition is advisory: you can always proceed, but the tool is honest about what it can and cannot do.
+Organisation recognition is advisory: you can always proceed, but the tool is honest about what it can and cannot do.

 Step 2: Creative Input